sujith3g/sujith3g.github.io/_posts/2016-07-12-Cycling-through-the-change-list-in-Vim.md

 `g,` moves cursor forward or to the newer positions in change list, `g;` moves the cursor to the older location or positions in the changelist.

-Both of these operations can accept `count` as an optional argument which will take cursor to the `n`-th position in the change list.
+Both of these operations can accept `count` as an optional argument, which will take cursor to the `n`-th position in the change list.

 To know more about `changelist` use `:help changelist`.